Is European Myopia Towards Russia Damaging Its Ability To Recover Its Economies?

 For Russia, it means globally influential expansion.
 It is already investing in its own quiet version of the Belt & Road Initiative and is attracting old European colonial habitats in South America and Africa into its own orbit.
 Russia, China and India are already supporting this process with their own vested interests.
 The Chagos Islands and Niger are just small examples of what is already becoming a cascade of switching political allegiances from West to East.

 There is, however, a bellwether.
 The question is not now which countries are clamouring to join the European Union, it is which countries now wish to join the BRICS.
-That will provide the breeze indicating which way the global trade and political winds are blowing.
+That provides the breeze indicating which way the global trade and political winds are blowing.
 The issue readers should ask is simple: Are you prepared – or not?

 Further Reading